AllenCellModeling/aicsimageio/docs/CONTRIBUTING.md

 Ready to contribute?
 Here's how to set up `aicsimageio` for local development.

 1. Fork the `aicsimageio` repo on GitHub.

 2. Clone your fork locally:

     ```bash
     git clone https://{your_name_here}@github.com/aicsimageio.git
     ```

-3. Install the project in editable mode (and preferably in a virtual environment):
+3. Check out the submodules used in this repo:
     ```bash
+    git submodule update --init --recursive
+    ```

+4. Install the project in editable mode (and preferably in a virtual environment):

+    ```bash
     cd aicsimageio/
     pip install -e .[dev]
     ```

-4. Download the test resources:
+5. Download the test resources:

     ```bash
     python scripts/download_test_resources.py